TheBuleGanteng/keras_hyperparameter_optimization_for_computer_vision/readme.md

 # 3. Compare results and choose best model
 ```

-This comprehensive system allows for both a reliable baseline (`traffic.py`) and the ability to push performance boundaries (`traffic_optimize.py`) for the project.
+This comprehensive system gives you both a reliable baseline (`traffic.py`) and the ability to push performance boundaries (`traffic_optimize.py`) for your traffic sign recognition project!